 The Debate

-The article body walks through the strongest arguments on each side, with real numbers where available.
+The article body walks through the strongest arguments on each side, with real numbers wherever the data is available.

 Every article ends with our editorial verdict.
 We synthesize the evidence and tell you what we think the data supports.